Charter of the Audit Committee of the Board of Directors

 II.
 AUDIT COMMITTEE COMPOSITION AND MEETINGS

-Audit Committee members shall be appointed by the Board on recommendation of the Nominating and Governance Committee and shall meet the requirements of the New York Stock Exchange (“NYSE”).
+Audit Committee members shall be appointed and removed by the Board on recommendation of the Nominating and Governance Committee and shall meet the requirements of the New York Stock Exchange (“NYSE”).
 The Audit Committee shall be comprised of three or more directors, each of whom shall be independent of management and the Company as defined in the NYSE listing standards, the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations of the Securities and Exchange Commission (the "Commission").
 All members of the Audit Committee shall be financially literate (or shall become financially literate within a reasonable period of time after appointment to the Audit Committee) by having a basic understanding of finance and accounting and being able to read and understand financial statements.
 At least one member of the Audit Committee should be an "audit committee financial expert" as defined by the rules and regulations of the Commission.
 No member of the Audit Committee shall simultaneously serve on the Audit Committee of more than three public companies.

 The Audit Committee shall meet at least four (4) times annually, or more frequently as circumstances dictate.
 The Board shall designate one member of the Committee as its Chairperson.
 The Chairperson of the Committee or a majority of the members of the Committee may also call a special meeting of the Committee.
 A majority of the members of the Committee present in person or by means of a conference telephone or other communications equipment by means of which all persons participating in the meeting can hear each other shall constitute a quorum.
 A majority of the members present, at any meeting at which a quorum is present, may act on behalf of the Committee.